Kizz4/practice/intermediate_projects/task_tracker/README.md

-# task tracker
+# Task tracker

-This is the 'task tracker' project from the Intermediate section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for intermediate developers.
+And the [link](https://roadmap.sh/projects/task-tracker-js) of the project himself